MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

 For each dataset, we use the same initial latent dimensionality of \textbf{512}, drawn from a standard normal distribution $ N(0, \mathbb{I}) $ followed by hypersphere normalization \cite{proGAN2018}.
 For all experiments, we use the same hyperparameter settings for MSG-ProGAN and MSG-StyleGAN (lr=0.003), with the only differences being the number of upsampling layers (fewer for lower resolution datasets).

-All models were trained with \textbf{RMSprop} and a learning rate of \textbf{0.003} for both generator and discriminator.
-We initialize the parameters of the generator and discriminator according to the standard normal $ N(0, \mathbb{I}) $ distribution.
-To match the previously published work, all StyleGAN and MSG-StyleGAN models were trained with Non-saturating GAN loss with 1-sided GP while ProGANs and MSG-ProGAN models were trained with the WGAN-GP loss function.
+All models were trained with \textbf{RMSprop} (lr=$0.003$) for generator and discriminator.
+We initialize parameters according to the standard normal $ N(0, \mathbb{I}) $ distribution.
+To match previously published work, StyleGAN and MSG-StyleGAN models were trained with Non-saturating GAN loss with 1-sided GP while ProGANs and MSG-ProGAN models were trained with the WGAN-GP loss function.

 We also extend the MinBatchStdDev technique~\cite{proGAN2018,styleGAN2018}, where the average standard deviation of a batch of activations is fed to the discriminator to improve sample diversity, to our multiscale setup.
 To do this, we add a separate MinBatchStdDev layer at the beginning of each block in the discriminator.
 This way, the discriminator obtains batch-statistics of the generated samples along with the straight-path activations at each scale, and can detect some degree of mode collapse by the generator.